-Chronic Renal Failure disease, defined as (eGFR) <15 mL/min/1.73 m2 is the progressive and irreversible failure of renal function, which, like other chronic diseases, involves all aspects of an individual's life (1,2).
+Chronic Renal Failure disease, defined as (eGFR) <15 mL/min/1.73 m2 is the progressive and irreversible failure of renal function, which, like other chronic diseases involves all aspects of an individual's life (1,2).
 Dialysis and,

-© 2025 The Authors.
-This is an open access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Copyright © 2025, Razavi International Journal of Medicine.
+This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.